Last update: March 2025

 A surprising insight: where GPT models often benefit from few-shot examples (demonstrations in your prompt), the opposite is true for O1/O3 models.

-OpenAI's own guidelines align here:
+OpenAI's own guidelines align with this:

 Use zero-shot (no examples) as the default approach